ESC101: Praxis I

 Beyond First Year

-- Completing an engineering design process for the first time is a great learning experience for most students.
-It’s very rewarding to find an opportunity, frame it, develop a concept and then prototype it through to proof-of-concept functionality.
+• Completing an engineering design process for the first time is a great learning experience for most students.
+It’s rewarding to find an opportunity, frame it, develop a concept and then prototype it through to proof-of-concept functionality.

-- As a future engineer, you will need to make engineering decisions based on strong arguments and credible, relevant evidence, and think with a sense of logic and rigor.
+• As a future engineer, you’ll need to make engineering decisions based on strong arguments and credible, relevant evidence, and think with a sense of logic and rigor.

 If nothing else, this course will give you confidence in your problem-solving abilities.
 Overcoming the wide variety of challenges will be a source of confidence for you in your engineering design and problem-solving abilities.
-Additionally, the engineering design frameworks and techniques that you will learn in Praxis I will be the foundations in Praxis II, where you will focus on applying these skills to a larger scale project.
+Additionally, the engineering design frameworks and techniques that you’ll learn in Praxis I will be the foundations in Praxis II, where you’ll focus on applying these skills to a larger scale project.